Apprenticeships : Millwright Apprenticeship

-Maintenance mechanics, millwrights and machine repairers fabricate, install, dismantle, or move machinery and heavy equipment according to layout plans, blueprints or other drawings.
+Maintenance mechanics and millwrights install, dismantle, or move machinery and heavy equipment according to layout plans, blueprints, or other drawings.

-They keep machines, mechanical equipment or the structure of an establishment in repair.
-They assemble, install and set equipment such as shafting, motors, generators, air compressors and conveyors using hand and power tools.
-They align machines and equipment using manual hoists, jacks and hand tools.
-Duties may involve pipefitting, boiler making, insulating, welding, machining, carpentry, repairing electrical or mechanical equipment, installing, aligning and balancing new equipment, and repairing buildings, floors and stairs.
+They keep machines, mechanical equipment, or the structure of an establishment in repair.
+Duties may involve pipefitting, boiler making, insulating, welding, machining, carpentry, repairing electrical or mechanical equipment, installing, aligning, balancing new equipment and repairing buildings, floors or stairs.
+This program provides the related instruction portion for this trade’s apprenticeship.

 Terms of Apprenticeship